Relationships matter.

 My Approach to Therapy

-I graduated from Bridgewater State College in 2004 with a BA in Sociology and in 2006, I graduated from Rhode Island College with my Master’s Degree in Social Work.
-After graduating with my MSW, I spent six years working with young children (0-3) and families in their homes as a service coordinator/social worker for the People Incorporated Early Intervention Program/Early Intervention Partnership Program in Fall River, Ma.
-During those six years, I learned how important the early years are, for both children and their families.
-As I worked closely with children and families, I became passionate about parental and infant/early childhood mental health because I witnessed time and again the power of relationships.
+After graduating from Bridgewater State College (BA in Sociology) in 2004 and from Rhode Island College with my Master’s Degree in Social Work in 2006, I worked with young children (0-3) and families as a home visiting service coordinator/social worker for the People Incorporated Early Intervention Program/Early Intervention Partnership Program in Fall River, Ma.
+My time working closely with young families taught me how important the early years are, for both children and their caregivers, and I became passionate about maternal and infant/early childhood mental health as I witnessed, time and again, the healing power of relationships.

 Part of being a skilled therapist is understanding the need to continually learn and grow in this field.
 While I have extensive training in and experience using evidence-based models of therapy, I’m also always working toward mastering other ways to support those I work with.
 I completed the 2020 MOM and Postpartum Support International Maternal Mental Health Certificate Course in 2022 and earned my Certification in Perinatal Mental Health (PMH-C) in 2024.